yudhisteer/Pseudo-LiDARs-with-Stereo-Vision/README.md

     return disparity_map_colored, frame_copy, depth_map_colored
 ```
-We drew the bounding boxes and the distance of the objects from the camera is displayed on top in meters.
+We draw the bounding boxes and the distance of the objects from the camera is displayed on top in meters.

 <div align="center">
   <img src="https://github.com/yudhisteer/Pseudo-LiDARs-and-3D-Computer-Vision/assets/59663734/d5443417-552d-46cd-8fe4-2ea55146507b" width=750" height="550"/>
 </div>

 ### 4.8 Compare with Ground Truth
-We can also compare our prediction of distances with the ground truth.
-The image on the left is the ground truth whereas the image on the right is our prediction using SGBM.
-We still have a discrepancy of ```1.79```meters which is still a huge number when it comes to self-driving cars.
+We can also compare our prediction of distances with the ```ground truth```.
+The image on the left is the ground truth whereas the image on the right is our **prediction** using SGBM.
+We still have a discrepancy of ```0.41 m``` which is still a huge number when it comes to self-driving cars.

 <div align="center">